 With entrancing intensity and a razor-sharp eye for dream-like visuals, this documentary delicately blends craft and contemplation into a rich, spellbinding artwork, probing our understanding of nature and compelling us to ponder what lies ahead for the planet.

-This screening will commence with an introduction and short film by Melbourne’s Pollinator Alliance.
-The Pollinator Appliance created their short film with training provided via EFFA’s Community Storytelling Project, made possible with the support of EFFA’s Major Partner, Bank Australia.
+This film will commence with an introduction and a short film by Australian Pollinators Alliance, created thanks to EFFA's Community Storytelling Project, made possible with the support of Bank Australia.

 Thanks to all EFFA 2019 partners for their generous supporting in making this year’s festival possible, including major partner, Bank Australia, government partner, City of Darebin, and supporting partner Monash University.